In-the-money

 If you exit a trade prior to expiration, you will receive the current bid or offer value of the contract.

-• If you sold to enter the trade, your exit order will be a buy at the current offer.
+If you sold to enter the trade, your exit order will be a buy at the current offer.

 This is true whether an option is at-, in-, or out-of-the-money.
-For example, you could buy an out-of-the money binary and sell it for a higher price while it is still out-of-the-money.
+For example, you could buy an out-of-the money event contract and sell it for a higher price while it is still out-of-the-money.
 Or you could sell an in-the-money option and exit as the market drops to just around the strike price.
 Your profit or loss is always the difference between the amount you paid to enter and the amount you receive upon exit, less trading fees.